pstansfeld/cg2at-lite/README.md

                                    <b>**INSTALL**</b>
 </p>

-The best method to get a copy of CG2AT2 is via CONDA which will install the latest version of CG2AT2 including any missing packages already not installed.

-conda install -c stansfeld_rg cg2at

-However, CG2AT2 does not require compilation and can be downloaded, ready to run from either Github or Zenodo,
+CG2AT2 does not require compilation and can be downloaded, ready to run from either Github

 The addition of CG2AT to the system PATH is advisable for ease of use.